Nuoc Cham is a fiery sauce used in Vietnam as we would use salt and pepper in the western world.

 Choose your chillies according to taste.
 I like to use Birdseye or Piri Piri chilies but I add 6 or 7 to gain that extra spice.

-The Vietnamese serve up this bad boy with most meals, I prefer to stick to serving it up with noodles or my delicious clay pot chicken recipe… well, what’s better than chilies with meat?
+The Vietnamese serve up this bad boy with most meals, I prefer to stick to serving it up with noodles or my delicious clay pot chicken recipe… well, what’s better than chillies with meat?

 I for one cannot resist.
-I eat garlic and chili only when I don’t plan to meditate straight after.
+Though, I eat garlic and chili only when I don’t plan to meditate straight after.
 The health benefits are just to great to be ignored.

 This Nuoc Cham dipping sauce will have a medium sugar effect on your blood sugars.
 This means you should use a little with a good balance of vegetables and nutrient-dense foods.
 There are many other health benefits included in the sauce so it is a good option as a condiment.
 Especially when compared to store-bought sauces.

 I hope you enjoy!